Wilson, Broncos beat Herbert, playoff-bound Chargers 31-28

 Chargers: Headed to the playoffs for the first time since 2018 and will face the surging Jaguars, who have won five in a row.

-Broncos: Will be speaking with Payton, who's still under contract with the Saints for two more years, and Harbaugh, among several others as they pick up the pieces from their sixth straight losing season.
+Broncos: Will be speaking after Jan.
+17 with Payton, who's still under contract with the Saints for two more years, and Harbaugh, among several others as they pick up the pieces from their sixth straight losing season.

 for more features.